 There is a priest I know from South Carolina, that after having encounters with the Virgin Mary myself, I began to visit every so often in order to discuss what was going on in my spiritual life.
 He told me, having met the gentleman Esseff, that he had died although he never said what the reason was for the website shutdown.
 I have since had contact with his sister, who worked for Mother Teresa for 10 years, and I understand he is still alive.

-One day before I met the priest from South Carolina Fr.
-Stanley Smolinski, I found the messages (this happened in 2012 I believe) of the Locutions to the World and began to read them, and I discovered them to be very helpful in my understanding of Catholicism as well as a large assortment of other spiritual topics.
-At the time, new messages were coming out bi-weekly and I would add them to my collection (I have them all) and I would read and ponder them when new ones were available.
-I was going through time and reading these messages, as well as others I collected.
+Prior to meeting the priest from South Carolina Fr.
+Stanley Smolinski, I discovered the messages (this happened in 2012 I believe) of the Locutions to the World and began to read them, and I found them to be very helpful in my understanding of Catholicism as well as a large assortment of other spiritual topics.
+At the time, new messages were coming out two or three times weekly and I would add them to my collection (I have them all) and I would read and ponder them when new ones were available.
+As the messages came out, I could see some of them come to pass.

 September 4, 2011 - When the Woman Spoke to George Washington